'Elden Ring' gets an official streetwear clothing line

 “The streetwear angle is simple because there will always be t-shirts, and hoodies, and sweaters,” he shared.
 “Part of that is that sort of urban culture, easy-to-wear vibe.
 But there’s always a part of the collection we want to be surprising.”

-In creating ‘The Lands Between’, Eetvelde reveals that ARK/8 created over 100 designs and three different collections, with many of them scrapped after three months.
+In creating ‘The Lands Between’, van Eetvelde reveals that ARK/8 created over 100 designs and three different collections, with many of them scrapped after three months.
 “There’s been a lot of back and forth with [FromSoftware], they’ve been incredibly patient.”

 This isn’t the first gaming-themed fashion collaboration of 2023.
 Back in February, Blizzard Entertainment and Han Kjøbenhavn debuted Diablo 4-inspired outfits at Milan Fashion Week.
-Eetvelde is a big fan of the collaboration, but says ARK/8 will take a different approach to its releases.
+Van Eetvelde is a big fan of the collaboration, but says ARK/8 will take a different approach to its releases.

 “That’s a very runway one – it’s not a very commercial one, you couldn’t really wear that,” he said.
 “It’s a beautiful exercise and we love it because for us it’s a door-opener, it’s a conversation starter, and it’s great to have that in the ecosystem.